 Your monitor or display is where refresh rates come in.
 Refresh rate is measured in frequency (Hz) which is the number of times per second your monitor can redraw the screen.
 A refresh rate of 85Hz means that your display can redraw the entire screen 85 times in one second.

 Does that mean that your frame rate is limited by your screen’s refresh rate?
 No; they are two separate things.
-Remember that FPS is how many frames your gaming computer is producing or drawing, while the refresh rate is how many times the monitor is refreshing the image on the screen.
+Remember that FPS is how many frames your custom gaming PCs is producing or drawing, while the refresh rate is how many times the monitor is refreshing the image on the screen.
 The refresh rate (Hz) of your monitor does not affect the frame rate (FPS) your GPU will be outputting.
 However, if your FPS is higher than your refresh rate, your display will not be able to display all of the frames your computer is producing, so although the refresh rate doesn’t technically limit the frame rate, it does effectively set a cap.

 It’s also important to remember that even if your gaming PC is capable of generating 90 FPS in your favorite game at your preferred settings, and even if your monitor supports 90Hz, 120Hz or more, you could still be capped by the lower refresh rate capabilities of the ports on your graphics card and display.
 Read our blog post on DisplayPort vs HDMI vs DVI vs VGA to learn about the pros, cons and limitations of the different types of connections.
 For example, some gaming monitors feature 120Hz refresh rates, but have HDMI 1.4 and DisplayPort 1.4.
 This means that you can only take advantage of the 120Hz refresh rate if your use DisplayPort; you’ll be stuck at 60Hz if you use HDMI.